gradio-app/gradio/guides/getting_started.md

 ### What Problem is Gradio Solving? 😲

 One of the *best ways to share* your machine learning model, API, or data science workflow with others is to create an **interactive demo** that allows your users or colleagues to try out the demo in their browsers.

 A web-based demo is great as it allows anyone who can use a browser (not just technical people) to intuitively try their own inputs and understand what you've built.

 However, creating such web-based demos has traditionally been difficult, as you needed to know backend frameworks (like Flask or Django) for serving the web app, containerization tools (like Docker) to package the model, databases to store data or users, and front end web development (HTML, CSS, JavaScript) to build a GUI for your demo.

 Gradio allows you to **build demos and share them, directly in Python** in a matter of minutes.

-These can be machine learning demos, data science dashboards, or other web apps.
-You can launch a Gradio demo from wherever you use Python (jupyter notebooks, colab notebooks, Python terminal, etc.) and share with anyone instantly using Gradio's auto-generated **share links**.
-You can usually create a demo in just a few lines of extra code, and almost *never have to change your existing code*.

-Sound too good to be true?
-Let's get started!
+Want to try it out?

 ### Getting Started in 5 Lines of Python ⚡